vagnermaltauro/vagnermaltauro/README.md

 Fun Facts
 * I'm learning Java now
 * Neovim enthusiast
-* I work at Mind the Graph, btw
 * I have a beautiful wife, btw
 * I only have a three-legged dog, btw
 * My Links